influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 * The number of initial write requests handled by the Hinted Handoff engine for a remote node.
 * Subsequent write requests to this node, destined for the same remote node, do not increment this statistics.
-* This statistic will be reset to `0` upon restart of `influxd`, regardless of the state the last time the process was alive.
+* This statistic resets to `0` upon restart of `influxd`, regardless of the state the last time the process was alive.
 It is incremented when the HH "supersystem" is instructed to enqueue a write for the node, and the "subsystem" for the destination node doesn't exist and has to be created, and the "subsystem" created successfully.
 * If HH files are on disk for a remote node at process startup, the branch that increments this stat will not be reached.
 * Data type: integer